-* How long the property has been on the market: If the house you are offering on has been up for sale for some time, a lower offer may be more acceptable to the vendor
+If the house you are offering on has been up for sale for some time, a lower offer may be more acceptable to the vendor.

-* Other buyers: If you have competition for the house of your dreams, you may have to consider an offer nearer to the asking price to secure it.
+If there are lots of other buyers keen on the house of your dreams, you may have to consider an offer nearer to the asking price to secure it.

 While first impressions count, a survey can reveal any nasty surprises you may have missed during the viewing process.

-Arrange a full survey of the property you are buying once your offer is accepted.
+Arrange a survey of the property you are buying once your offer is accepted.